How does the way we perceive the world, and make decisions according to psychological preferences, affect our creative practice?

-We stand back and squint at our easels or elicit feedback on our poetry from peers, but it's hard to be objective about our art and to know whether we are getting our point across.
+We stand back and squint at our easels or ask for a critique on our poetry from peers, but even then, it's hard to be objective about our art and to know whether we are getting our point across.

 According to Creative You, for ‘Intuitives’ like me - and likely you, as 69% of all artists and entertainers fall into this category - clear communication can be an issue and we could benefit from being less obscure in getting our point over.

 This advice sparked my recent decision to radically rework The Ladder to make the vision in my head more tangible on canvas.

 Remembering the baffled faces of two acquaintances who had recently visited my studio, I asked myself,

 "What is it I want to say?
 Is there more I could be doing to get my point across?"

 The answer was yes, and I found myself empowered by acting on it.

 “Knowing your creative differences gives you confidence, like the way you feel when walking into a party wearing perfectly tailored clothing; when you’re acting creatively within your personality, it fits.”

 For me, some of the most interesting parts of the book lie towards the end with discussions on how to: